 Their rates are below, and you can contact them here:

 - Ryan Moran (crew) – 0966 973 1082

-After spending six days in Balabac, I felt terrible for mainland Balabac after realizing that most of the blog posts I’ve read discouraging anyone from staying there have no truth to them.
+After spending six days in Balabac, I felt terrible for mainland Balabac after realizing that most of the blog posts I’ve read discouraging anyone from staying there has no truth to them.

 - Crocodiles.
 Yes, Balabac is home to saltwater crocodiles, BUT they don’t just snatch you like how movies portray it.
-Crocodiles are respected by the locals and even consider them the first inhabitants of Balabac.
+Crocodiles are respected by the locals, who even consider them the first inhabitants of Balabac.
 They don’t go anywhere near the residential area unless they need to feed.
-And when they do, the locals know what to do to prevent any tragic encounters with these animals.
-Also, the crocs do not roam on the mainland, like how some of us may imagine it.
+And when they do, the locals know what to do to prevent tragic encounters with these animals.
+Also, the crocs do not roam on the mainland, as how some of us may imagine it.
 The houses in this area are either built on stilts or are on the higher part of the island, where crocodiles can’t reach.

 - Malaria.
-There is no outbreak in Balabac or reported cases when we stayed there.
+There was no outbreak in Balabac or reported cases when we stayed there.
 I don’t even remember getting bitten by mosquitoes one night when I forgot to put on insect repellant.
-We went out every night to have our dinner in our host’s nipa hut, which is surrounded by plants and trees.
+We went out every night to have our dinner in our host’s nipa hut, which plants and trees surround.